SyedM-dev/crib/README.md

 # TODO

+- [ ] Get all tree-sitter grammars needed and write down their scm files.
 - [ ] Add support for LSP & autocomplete / snippets.
     - First research
         - `textDocument/documentHighlight` - for highlighting stuff (probably tree-sitter is enough)